 Whether you’re planning a tradeshow or an endurance race, we have the tools you need to manage events of every size and type.
 Use surveys both before and after events to help you prepare, then improve the next event by understanding what worked and what didn’t.
 Did people feel the event was well organized?
 Was the staff helpful?
 How are vendors working together?
-With the right feedback, you’ll know everything you need to make each event a success.
+With the right feedback and an event checklist, you’ll know everything you need to make each event a success.

 SurveyMonkey was built for organizations that rely on multiple people to help coordinate and run projects.
 Give everyone on your team access to our powerful survey platform, and make it easy to keep a handle on your users and data.
 We even have tons of event-planning survey templates to help you get started in minutes.

 Find out who will be attending the event and collect RSVPs.
 To make sure you have enough staff and volunteers, food, and room for everyone, make sure you get an accurate headcount.
 Ask for names, contact information, preferences for food, programming, and other accommodations.
 By using online survey software, you can get responses right into a spreadsheet and keep everything organized..

 Learn how your marketing efforts are working.
 Event marketing is a costly expense.
 Make sure you’re using your dollars wisely by asking people how they learned about the event, and find out their preferences for receiving future communications.

 Learn what people hope to get out of the event.
 If you have an event that features speakers, or is educational in nature, tailor the programming to meet attendees’ interests.
 Ask people what they expect to learn, and find out if there are specific topics they’d like to have covered.

 Develop content and make adjustments on the fly.
 Run surveys during your event to see what people think.
 In a conference setting, sharing statistics around opinions and attitudes can be a great way to make the experience more engaging and perhaps help improve customer relations.